ThomasSchmitz/ai-optimization/ROADMAP.md

 ## Maintenance Plan

-### Regular Updates
+### Regular Updates (Critical for AI Platform Accuracy)
-- **Weekly**: Blog posts on AI platform updates
+- **Weekly**: Monitor AI platform announcements and feature launches
+- **Bi-weekly**: Update platform pages with new features and changes
-- **Monthly**: Review and update platform guides
+- **Monthly**: Comprehensive review of all platform guides for accuracy
-- **Quarterly**: Add new case studies
-- **Annually**: Comprehensive content audit
+- **Quarterly**: Full site audit for outdated statistics, branding, and links
+- **As Needed**: Immediate updates for major platform changes

 ### Platform Monitoring
+- Subscribe to official platform blogs and announcements
-- Track changes to major AI platforms
+- Track changes to major AI platforms (ChatGPT, Gemini, Claude, etc.)
 - Update optimization strategies as platforms evolve
 - Add new platforms as they gain market share
-- Deprecate guidance for discontinued platforms
+- Remove or archive guidance for discontinued platforms

-### Community Engagement
+- Maintain conservative, verifiable statistics
+- Verify external documentation links remain functional

+### Content Quality Standards
+- All statistics use conservative, verifiable language
-- Respond to user feedback
+- External documentation links to official sources only
-- Incorporate user suggestions
-- Share community success stories
-- Host Q&A sessions or webinars
+- Regular verification of platform branding and naming
+- Current AI model versions and capabilities
+- Compliance with E-E-A-T principles
+- Accessibility and technical SEO best practices

 ---